Freelancer Income Calculator

 How much should freelancers save for taxes?

-What is a good freelance income in India?
+What is a good freelance income?

-A sustainable freelance income depends on location and lifestyle, but generally: ₹30,000-50,000/month for beginners, ₹75,000-1,50,000/month for experienced freelancers, ₹2,00,000+/month for specialists and consultants.
+In India: ₹30,000-50,000/month for beginners, ₹75,000-1,50,000/month for experienced, ₹2,00,000+/month for specialists.
+In the US: $2,000-4,000/month for beginners, $5,000-10,000/month for experienced, $15,000+/month for specialists.
+In the UK: £1,500-3,000/month for beginners, £3,500-7,000/month for experienced, £10,000+/month for specialists.
 These figures are after taxes and business expenses.
-Aim for at least your previous salary + 30% (to cover benefits you now self-fund: health insurance, leave, equipment, etc.).
+Aim for at least your previous salary plus 30% to cover benefits you now self-fund: health insurance, paid leave, equipment, and retirement contributions.

 How many hours should freelancers work?